Change Display settings for accessibility on Mac

 Reset the pointer outline and fill colors to the default settings (white outline and black fill).

 Adjust display colors using the selected filter type.
+See Differentiate or tone down colors.

 Choose a filter type: Grayscale, Red/Green (for protanopia), Green/Red (for deuteranopia), Blue/Yellow (for tritanopia), or Color Tint.
-For all the filters (except for Grayscale), drag the slider to adjust the intensity.

 If you choose the Color Tint filter, click the Tint color well to customize the color.